Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

 ![image](../../../static/images/blogimages/kafka-clusters.png)

-### Navigating Kafka system failures
+### Navigating Apache Kafka system failures

-Failures are an inevitable part of any system, and Kafka applications are no different.
-These failures can occur at different levels, including client-side issues where event deserialization creates problems for consumers, as well as infrastructure-related issues that result in the loss of zookeeper/Kafka configurations.
+Failures are an inevitable part of any system, and Apache Kafka applications are no different.
+These failures can occur at different levels, including client-side issues where event deserialization creates problems for consumers, as well as infrastructure-related issues that result in the loss of zookeeper/Apache Kafka configurations.

 In the context of infrastructure failures, let's consider a scenario with 1000 topics, each possessing a unique configuration stored in a